Skip to content

 How Tallyfy Analytics prepares your data

-Tallyfy Analytics takes the information from your running processes and gets it ready so you can analyze it using business reporting tools (like Power BI or Tableau).
-This article gives a simple overview of how that data moves from Tallyfy to your analysis tools.
+Tallyfy Analytics takes the information from your running processes and prepares it so you can analyze it using business reporting tools like Power BI or Tableau.
+This article provides a simple overview of how that data moves from Tallyfy to your analysis tools.

 Overview of the Data Process

-1. Spotting an event: Tallyfy notices when something important happens (like a task finishing).
+1. Detecting an event: Tallyfy notices when something important happens (like a task finishing or status changing).

-2. Getting the data: Tallyfy exports all the details about the process involved.
+2. Extracting the data: Tallyfy exports all the details about the process involved.

-3. Changing the format: The data is converted into a special format optimized for reporting tools.
+3. Converting the format: The data is converted into a special format optimized for reporting tools.

-4. Storing safely: The converted data is stored securely in the cloud.
+4. Storing securely: The converted data is stored securely in the cloud.

-5. Allowing access: You get secure keys to connect your reporting tools to this data.
+5. Providing access: You get secure keys to connect your reporting tools to this data.

 How the process works in detail